MRGRAVITY817/valobs/README.md

 Using Value Objects in your domain model helps to clarify the semantics of the model and can lead to more expressive and intention-revealing code.
 They are particularly useful for modeling concepts in your domain that are defined by their attributes rather than their identity.

+## Why VALOBS?

+In enterprise applications, there are many common concepts that are represented as Value Objects.
+These concepts often have well-defined attributes and behaviors, and are used across different domains and applications.
+Examples include dates, times, money, addresses, and phone numbers.

+VALOBS is a collection of commonly used Value Objects that can be used as building blocks in your domain model.
+By using these pre-defined Value Objects, you can avoid reinventing the wheel and ensure consistency and correctness in your domain model.
+You can also take advantage of the best practices and patterns that are built into these Value Objects.

+### Will it cover all possible Value Objects?

+No, it won't.

+The list of Value Objects in VALOBS is not exhaustive, and it is not intended to cover every possible Value Object that you might encounter in your domain.
+Instead, it focuses on the most common and widely used Value Objects that are applicable to a wide range of domains and applications.

 ## Collated List

 ### **Numeric Values**